CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Oct 22, 2025

 Absolute Rate Levels Matter: When mortgage rates start below 4%, room for further decline becomes limited regardless of Fed action.

-Armed with historical insights and current projections, here’s your actionable strategy for the next 12 weeks:
+Armed with historical insights and current market data, here is your actionable strategy:

 Immediate Action Items (Weeks 1-4):